-There Is No Path Out of Poverty for Americans
+There Is No Path Out of Poverty for Many Americans

 The United States is supposed to be the land of opportunity.
 Some citizens may have a harder time accumulating wealth if they are born poor, but the possibility is supposed to exist.
 This sense of upward mobility is now disappearing due to America’s free trade policies.
 More and more Americans are now living in poverty, and the path to prosperity has all but disappeared.
 The vast majority of Americans are willing to work hard to get ahead, but there are few jobs left where working hard gets you anything more than a meager paycheck.